katelynkimmulgrew/mermaid/README.md

 ## Nota Bene

-The administrator has the username "admin" and the password "securePassword".
+* The administrator has the username "admin" and the password "securePassword".
 It is already in the database on i6.
 My site recognizes the adminstrator by username.
+No other accounts have been created.
+To create a regular user, go to the register page.
+* The form using AJAX is the [Search by Country Page](http://i6.cims.nyu.edu:10410/littleMermaid/adaptations/search).